FAQs

 Must I pick a specific pathway when submitting my application for the GTPCI PhD or MHS?

 No, it is not necessary to pick a specific pathway at the time of application submission.
 If you know which pathway is most consistent with your career goals, you may designate a specific pathway in the personal statement of your application.
-If you are not sure about the optimal pathway, you may consult members of the GTPCI Academic Committee after acceptance into the GTPCI program for guidance in choosing an appropriate pathway that is congruent with your academic pursuits.
+If you are unsure about the optimal pathway, you may consult members of the GTPCI Academic Committee after acceptance into the GTPCI program for guidance in choosing an appropriate pathway that is congruent with your academic pursuits.
 The delineation of a pathway at the time of application submission is not necessary, and admission to the program is not contingent on the pathway of interest.

 Does each GTPCI pathway have a different curriculum?

-All of the pathways share a common ‘core curriculum.’
+All of the pathways share a common ‘foundational curriculum.’
 Each pathway has additional ‘required’ and ‘elective’ pathway-specific courses.
 The GTPCI Academic Committee members will be available to discuss ‘elective’ pathway-specific courses with you should you have any questions or need guidance.

 Does the GTPCI offer a certificate program?

 GTPCI has a Science of Clinical Investigation Training Program (SOCI).
-The SOCI training program is a four course series designed to enhance clinical scientists’ theoretical and practical skills in the design, implementation, and interpretation of data from clinical investigations.
+The SOCI training program is a four-course series designed to enhance clinical scientists’ theoretical and practical skills in the design, implementation, and interpretation of data from clinical investigations.
 This training program is offered non-credit.
 Courses can be taken online or on-site.
 For more information, please visit the SOCI website.

 Which degree programs and/or certificates may be completed online?